1996 Indian general election

 General elections were held in India on 27 April, 2 May and 7 May 1996 to elect the members of the eleventh Lok Sabha.

-The elections resulted in a hung parliament with no single party having a clear majority.
+The elections resulted in a hung parliament with no single party having a majority.
 The Bharatiya Janata Party, which had won the most seats despite finishing second in the popular vote, formed a short-lived government under Prime Minister Atal Bihari Vajpayee.
 However, two weeks later the United Front coalition was able to secure a parliamentary majority and H. D. Deve Gowda of Janata Dal became prime minister.
 In 1997 Inder Kumar Gujral, also from the United Front, succeeded Gowda as prime minister.
 Due to the instability, early elections were held in 1998.
 The elections were the first since 1980 in which every states' seats were elected in a single election period.

 Background

 The Indian National Congress government of Prime Minister P. V. Narasimha Rao came into the election on the back of several government scandals like the 1992 Indian stock market scam and accusations of mismanagement.
 Seven cabinet members had resigned during the previous term, and Rao himself faced charges of corruption.
 The Congress(I) more generally had been plagued in recent years by a series of splits, conflicts and factional disputes that had seen various key regional parties and figures abandon the party.
 In particular, the high-profile May 1995 defection of Arjun Singh and Narayan Datt Tiwari to form the new All India Indira Congress (Tiwari) party underscored the internal divisions within the Congress (Indira).

 The government was further weakened by a series of major scandals breaking less than 12 months from the election.
 In July 1995 it was found a former Congress(I) youth leader had murdered his wife and tried to destroy the evidence by stuffing her corpse into a tandoor (clay oven).
 In August 1995 the Vohra Report was finally released to the parliament, decrying that a politician-criminal nexus was "virtually running a parallel government, pushing the state apparatus into irrelevance".
 Government credibility fell further still when in late 1995 violence significantly worsened in the Kashmir region, and sporadic fighting and ethnic tensions boiled over in Punjab province.
 As a result of the scandals, the Rao government went into the 1996 election at a low of ebb of public support.